Work / Supply Chain Transformation

 Enterprise delivery

-Chick-fil-A Signal — Restaurant management platform
+National QSR — Restaurant management platform

-Supply Chain Transformation — Chick-fil-A Signal
+Supply Chain Transformation — National QSR operator

 Situation